cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 Proxies are legitimate man-in-the-middle boxes.

-A more common variation is “man-in-the-browser” (MITB), which involves compromising the target’s browser to act as the attacker’s proxy.
+A more common variation is "man-in-the-browser" (MITB), which involves compromising the target's browser to act as the attacker's proxy.
 Typically MITB attacks are delivered via trojans.

 ### Layer 2 Attacks